Shykid1/shykid1/README.md

 👋 Hi there!
 I’m Yussif Yahuza.

-💻 I’m a second-year undergraduate student pursuing a Bachelor of Science in Software Engineering at C.K.
+💻 I’m a third-year undergraduate student pursuing a Bachelor of Science in Software Engineering at C.K.
 Tedam University of Technology and Applied Sciences.

 🌍 I hail from Tamale, Northern Ghana, and proudly belong to the Dagomba tribe.

-🧑‍💻 Currently, I'm a Freelance Web Developer at Synthotech Solutions and previously interned as a Full Stack Developer at Turbines Limited.
+🧑‍💻 Currently, I'm a Software Engineer and a Project Manager at Vizyon Media Inc

 **- 🔧 My skill set includes:**